You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 4. Blocked Googlebots

-Because robots are unavoidable online, websites will use the robots exclusion standard, or robots.txt file, to communicate with web bots and crawlers and tell them how to engage with (or not to engage with) a site.
-Sometimes, however, there can be an error with robots.txt that prevents Google’s robots (Googlebots) from “crawling,” or scanning and analyzing, your site.
-If Google cannot crawl your site or its web pages, nothing can be indexed.
-Check with your webmaster (or use webmaster tools yourself) to see if there is something amiss in the robots.txt file or your site’s HTML and/or XML sitemap that is blocking Googlebots from crawling your site.
+Because robots are unavoidable online, websites will use the robots exclusion standard, or robots.txt file, to communicate with web bots and crawlers.
+This file tells bots how to engage with (or how not to engage with) a site.
+Sometimes, however, there can be an error with robots.txt that prevents Google’s robots (Googlebots) from crawling a site.
+If Google cannot crawl a site or its web pages, nothing can be indexed.

 5. Google Penalties